Feyfeyyy/simple-file-upload/README.md

 ## Installation Using Docker

 The docker file is already created and the docker-compose file is already created.
 The docker-compose file will build the image and run the container.
-The docker-compose file will also create the database and the superuser.
+The docker-compose file will also create the database and the superuser and auto run the migrations on every docker compose up.

 1. Clone the repository
 ```bash